 Hands down, my least favorite chore is cleaning the shower.
 I’m not sure why, but this is one thing I’ve ALWAYS procrastinated on.

-As you can imagine hard water stains and bit of soap scum are always waiting for me to clean them off.
+As you can imagine hard water stains and a bit of soap scum are always waiting for me to clean them off.
 Luckily, it’s possible to make a powerful shower cleaner with only two ingredients: white vinegar and Dawn dish soap.

 To make the shower cleaner you’ll need equal amounts of Dawn and white vinegar.